Spin-fluctuation-mediated chiral $d+id'$-wave superconductivity in the $\alpha$-$\mathcal{T}_3$ lattice with an incipient flat band: Results of the many-body calculations

 Next, we examine the AC component of the spin fluctuations, which is expected to be important based on the gap function and mean-field analysis.
 In the static spin susceptibility ($\omega = 0$), the maximum intensity appears at the M point for $n = 0.75$ [see Fig.~\ref{fig:spec_suscep_schematic}(a)] and at the $\Gamma$ point for $n = 0.9$ [see Fig.~\ref{fig:spec_suscep_schematic}(b)], seemingly without any common feature.
-However, focusing on $\omega > 0$, we find that in both cases the strongest intensity occurs at $\bm{q} = \bm{0}$ with finite energy.
+Despite the difference in the static component, focusing on $\omega > 0$, we find that in both cases the strongest intensity occurs at $\bm{q} = \bm{0}$ with finite energy.
 The energy at which the maximum intensity appears is higher for $n = 0.75$ and approaches $\omega = 0$ as the band filling approaches $n=1$ ($1/3$-filling).
 This energy scale corresponds to the relative position between the flat band and the Fermi level, implying that the flat band drives the finite-energy spin fluctuations.
+The qualitative agreement in the dynamical component is consistent with the similar behavior of the gap functions in Figs.~\ref{fig:gap}(a) and \ref{fig:gap}(b).

 We note that the superconducting mechanism mediated by finite-energy spin fluctuations has been discussed in the context of iron-based superconductors~\cite{Wang_2011,Bang_2014,Bang_2016,X-Chen_2015,Linscheid_2016} with some experimental support~\cite{Miao_2015,Charnukha_2015,Nishioka_2021,Kouchi_2022}.
 Subsequently, it has been recognized as a generic mechanism that enhances $s_{\pm}$-wave superconductivity in systems with an incipient band~\cite{Mishra_2016,Nakata_2017,Ogura_2018,Matsumoto_2018,Matsumoto_2020,Maier_2019,Kato_2020,Aida_2024}, which may account for the superconductivity observed in, e.g., the ladder-type cuprate Pr$_2$Ba$_4$Cu$_7$O$_{15-\delta}$~\cite{T-Nakano_2007,Yagi_2024} and Ruddlesden--Popper nickelates~\cite{Nakata_2017,Sakakibara_2024a,Sakakibara_2024b}.